diegoruizpon/sma_nuclear_cleanup/README.md

 ### Robot Functions

-Robots in this simulation can perform the following functions:
+- **Robots** in this simulation can perform the following functions:

-Move: Change position within the allowed zone.
+- **Move** Change position within the allowed zone.

-Collect Waste: Pick up waste if the robot's capacity allows.
+- **Collect** Waste: Pick up waste if the robot's capacity allows.

-Transform Waste: Convert collected waste into a different type, if applicable.
+- **Transform Waste** Convert collected waste into a different type, if applicable.

-Deposit Waste: Place waste in a designated zone or facility.
+- **Deposit Waste** Place waste in a designated zone or facility.

 ### Model Restrictions

-No two agents can occupy the same cell.
+- No two agents can occupy the same cell.
 The deliberate() function must avoid cells occupied by another robot.

-Green robots are restricted to the green (low radioactivity) zone.
+- Green robots are restricted to the green (low radioactivity) zone.

-Yellow robots can operate in both green and yellow (medium radioactivity) zones.
+- Yellow robots can operate in both green and yellow (medium radioactivity) zones.

-Red robots have access to all zones.
+- Red robots have access to all zones.

-Waste is initially placed randomly within the environment and can be of different types, corresponding to the robot that can handle it.
+- Waste is initially placed randomly within the environment and can be of different types, corresponding to the robot that can handle it.

 ### Procedure with reasoning and without communication

 Determine potential movement blocks based on robot type and zone limitations.

-If a red robot holds a red waste and can move east, it should do so.
+- If a red robot holds a red waste and can move east, it should do so.
 If not, deposit the waste.

-If a robot holds waste that can be transformed and is in a block with similar waste, transform it.
+- If a robot holds waste that can be transformed and is in a block with similar waste, transform it.

-If a robot can transform the waste it holds but cannot move east, it should deposit the waste.
+- If a robot can transform the waste it holds but cannot move east, it should deposit the waste.

-If a robot is on top of waste, it should collect it.
+- If a robot is on top of waste, it should collect it.

-If there's waste in the neighborhood, move towards the waste.
+- If there's waste in the neighborhood, move towards the waste.

-Otherwise, move randomly, avoiding cells with other robots.
+- Otherwise, move randomly, avoiding cells with other robots.

 ## Credits